 This special program for international students offers undergraduate courses during the two regular semesters (September to December and February to June) in English or in German with special English tutorials, assignments, and tests.
 Students may register for one or both semesters, with courses offering transfer credit in many degree plans (with prior approval of advisers here).

-Students may begin German language study or may continue at their appropriate intermediate or advanced levels, but all participants must take a language course as well as a second course in German history and culture, then they also take two seminars of their own choice.
+Students may begin German language study or may continue at their appropriate intermediate or advanced levels, but all participants must take a language course as well as a second course in German history and culture.
+After their conclusion, students take two further courses of their own choice.
 Traditionally the offerings have emphasized American studies, English literature, history, psychology, political economy (institutional economics and policy research), and also business administration (accounting, finance, and management).
-With special care to keep European and wider international perspectives in the developing curriculum, more subjects are added regularly or are available upon request (for example, in fields such as biology, physics, chemistry, computer science, or mathematics).
+While special attention goes to European and wider international perspectives in the developing curriculum, more subjects are added regularly or are available upon request (for example, in fields such as biology, physics, chemistry, computer science, or mathematics).
 For students with a special interest in the Middle East, the IUSP will offer topical courses on the region as well as advanced language courses in Arabic.

 IUSP Scholarship Application